cpun94/data-analytics-portfolio/README.md

 *[Project Descriptions](https://github.com/cpun94/data-analytics-portfolio/tree/main#projects)

 ## Projects
-This section lists and summarizes each project in a short, easy to digest format for readers.
+This section lists and summarizes each personal project in a short, easy to digest format for readers.
 For more detailed information on each project, please visit specific project folders.